 Travel to Vacation Ports of Call through the Magic of If You Had Wings.

-If You Had Wings was not an opening day attraction (that happened on June 5, 1972) at the Magic Kingdom.
+When the Magic Kingdom opened in 1971, If You Had Wings was not operational (that happened on June 5, 1972).
 Once it opened in Tomorrowland, it quickly gained popularity.
 That may be due to the fact it did not require a ticket.
 It’s estimated at its time of closing that over 40 million guests took flight.

 Eastern Airlines was the official airline of Walt Disney World.
 The company committed a $10 million initial investment for the project.
 In essence, it would be a commercial for the airline.
 The construction of If You Had Wings was fast-tracked to be ready the summer crowds.
 Built in only three months, Claude Coats lead the direction of the project.
 He was instrumental in designing other dark rides with Disney.
 IYHW was only the second attraction, after The Haunted Mansion, to use the OmniMover ride vehicle.
 Disneyland’s Adventures Thru Inner Space served as the model for the building.

 The show building size was small (only 28,000 square feet).
 The attraction shared a wall with the CircleVision 360 theater.
 Along with that, it supported the WEDWAY PeopleMover track above.
 Any options for expansion would destroy the asymmetry of Tomorrowland.
 That meant IYHW had to pack the space with projectors, dioramas, and props.
 All this, while showcasing the destinations that Eastern Airlines visited around the globe.
 Disney used real-life footage from the exotic locales.
 They even added many staged productions as well.
 The attraction included many projectors.
 Among them were forty-one 16mm, three 70mm, one 35mm and 40 special lighting effects.